Grim4Reaper/notes-v2/notes/001_Notes/001f_Science/Physics/007 Nuclear Energy.md

 - Large investment
 -

-Australia should invest in nuclear fus
+Australia should invest in nuclear fusion energy.